Delta Kappa Alpha: History

 Delta Kappa Alpha was founded in 1935 as a Professional Cinematography Fraternity for men.
 DKA received its National Charter on March 16, 1936, in Bridge Hall of the University of Southern California (USC) in Los Angeles, California.
 Over 85 years later, the organization has evolved into a gender-inclusive society welcoming undergraduate and graduate students of any major who demonstrate a passion for creative collaboration in the cinematic arts.

 Delta Kappa Alpha's ten founding members were Terry Bissinger, Allen K. Dallas, John W. Findlater, Donald Fischer, William A. Halpern, Peter Kinnel, Jack H. McClelland, Robert V. Rogers, Louis Tarleton, and Robert Turner.
 Dallas was the fraternity's first president.

 The Alpha chapter had considerable influence in its first incarnation from 1936 until the mid-1980s.
 The fraternity had its own office within the School of Cinematic Arts building, equivalent to the current Student Production Office in today's SCA complex.

 The fraternity also held annual banquets to honor notable contributors to the cinematic arts.
 Actors such as Sophia Loren, George Cukor, and Judy Garland were known to attend these events.

 The fraternity was in its heyday in the 1960s and 1970s, when Dirty Dozen members George Lucas and Howard Kazanjian were among its members.
 There were five national chapters with a membership of 1500 in 1965.
 However, by the mid-1980s the Alpha chapter as well as other chapters in the United States and South America had disbanded.
 Despite no longer being on campus, USC still held a "DKA film series" of screenings from 1982 until the late 2000s at the Norris Cinema Theater on campus, drawing hour-long lines every Friday.

 All of the chapters were deactivated because the national fraternity lacked an executive office, keeping it from surviving the anti-establishment period that shut down chapters and Greek organizations across the country.
-Former National President and National Secretary Herbert E. Farmer protected the fraternity’s history through his well-preserved archive.
+Former National President and National Secretary Herbert E. Farmer protected the fraternity’s history through his archive.
 This made it possible for the fraternity to be resurrected at the University of Southern California in 2009 by Grace Lee and Hillary Levi.
-With the help of leading fraternity experts and consultants, the society now thrives with its overhauled and significantly improved national structure, growing expansion projects, passionate membership, and close-knit alumni.